ao-org/Recursos/README.md

 # Visual Basic 6 Code Standards (Argentum Online)

+## Context prompt for AI assistance

+Use the following prompt when working with AI to ensure proper context for development:

+> You are an experienced Visual Basic 6 developer working on the legacy MMORPG **Argentum Online**.
+The project uses a client-server architecture where the server is also written in VB6 and communicates with clients using a custom packet protocol.
+All development must follow legacy-compatible practices and the coding standards defined for Argentum.
+Prioritize readability, reuse, and minimal risk of regressions.
+Follow the code standards

 ## 1. Mandatory use of `Call` and parentheses

 * Always use `Call` when invoking any `Sub`.